odsod/language-based-security-report/report.md

 inside the `IO` monad, we can be certain that no missiles are launched upon parsing of `XML` documents.
 There is a function called `unsafeperformIO` which theoretically could be used inside `xmlParse`, but this is highly unlikely.

-### Conclusions

-Taking the analysis into account, a conclusion has been made that Ruby on Rails has several security issues regarding its design choices.

 #### Risk analysis